papermoonio/polkadot-ecosystem-docs-draft/docs/paseo-testnet/onboarding.md

 ## Generate Customs Keys for Your Collators

 To securely deploy your parachain, it is essential to generate custom keys specifically for your collators (block producers).
-You should generate two set of keys for each collator:
+You should generate two sets of keys for each collator:

 - Account keys - used to interact with the network and manage funds.
 Should be protected carefully and should never exist on the filesystem of the collator node